Giully314/giully314.github.io/formation.markdown

 Course [MIT Design and Analysis of Algorithms](https://ocw.mit.edu/courses/6-046j-design-and-analysis-of-algorithms-spring-2015/) (pause)
 Book Introduction to Algorithms 3rd ed. by Cormen, Leiserson, Rivest, Stein
 Book Advanced Algorithms and Data Structures by Marcello La Rocca
+Book The algorithm design manual by Steven Skiena
 Book Elements of programming by Stepanov, McJones